 - Pre-schools: 10

-The Adult and Community Education (ACE) College offers a wide range of courses.
+The Byron Community College offers a wide range of courses.
 The University of the 3rd Age (U3A) also has active groups in the Shire

 Other educational facilities include: